-This blog is not the first to highlight the fact that tomorrow, July 1, 2020, is the first day that California will begin enforcing the California Consumer Protection Act - CCPA.
+This blog is not the first to highlight the fact that July 1, 2020, was the first day that California began enforcing the California Consumer Protection Act - CCPA.
 I’ve been writing about the general implications of the CCPA, how it affects organizations and how to prepare for it for two years.
-Today, on the eve of its enforcement, I want to highlight some potential gotchas, specific aspects of the CCPA that set it apart from the other privacy laws - including the GDPR, that most companies are still ignoring.
+Today, I want to highlight some potential gotchas, specific aspects of the CCPA that set it apart from the other privacy laws - including the GDPR, that most companies are still ignoring.

 The CCPA took effect on January 1, 2020 but included a six-month delay in enforcement.
 One requirement of the law, that goes back to January 1, 2019, could catch many companies unaware.